Progressively Projected Newton's Method: Progressively Projected Newton's Method

 \paragraph*{Linear Solvers} In this work we consider Preconditioned Conjugate Gradient (PCG) and Cholesky factorization solves (LLT), which can both exit early on indefiniteness for significantly lower cost than the total cost of the linear solve.

 The numerical factorization of LLT exits on the first negative pivot encountered.
-Since the expensive symbolic analysis can be reused while sparsity does not change, failing is amortized with the eventual successful solve.
+Since the expensive symbolic analysis can be reused as long as the sparsity pattern does not change, failing is amortized with the eventual successful solve.

 In the case of PCG, we monitor its intermediate value $\vec{d}^T\vec{H}\vec{d}$ for each CG search direction $\vec{d}$.
 If a direction of negative curvature is encountered, indefiniteness is confirmed and the linear solver is stopped.
-Thus, when equipped with (P)CG, PPN draws parallels with the ``Newton-CG'' method: instead of using the last valid intermediate solution of CG (which might be very inaccurate) as the Newton step, we restart the CG solve with more projections applied.
+Thus, when equipped with (P)CG, PPN draws parallels with the ``Newton-CG'' method: instead of using the last valid intermediate solution of CG as the Newton step (which might be very inaccurate), we restart the CG solve with more projections applied.
 Even if we do not eliminate all indefiniteness from the global Hessian, as long as CG does not encounter a negative search direction, the resulting intermediate solution is guaranteed to be a descent direction as in Newton-CG~\cite{nocedal}.
 In our experiments, warm-starting subsequent PCG calls with the last descent direction yielded worse results than simply starting every solve with the zero vector, hence we use the latter approach.

+\paragraph*{Multithreading} While our method adds a few additional steps, it does not introduce thread load imbalance and remains friendly to multithreading: the unprojected Hessian is built (all threads, unrelated to PPN), the linear solver is run (all threads, also unrelated to PPN), and, if indefiniteness is detected, a selection of elements is projected in place (all threads).
+Section~\ref{sec:results} demonstrates our method's performance on a high-core-count workstation CPU.